Imperial crown

-An Imperial Crown is a crown used for the coronation of emperors.
+An imperial crown is a crown worn by an emperor.
+In the European cultural area, it also symbolizes the power of the empire in heraldic depictions.
+The craftsmanship corresponded to the king's crown, with precious stones and pearls set into the precious metal frame for decoration.
+Their external form differed from crowns of the same period and the same reign.
+The use of Christian symbols to emphasize the divine rule of the emperor is the reason for the deviation.

+In East Asia, there are several types of crowns worn by emperors, depending on the ritual or ceremony.
+Typical examples are the Chinese mianguan and the Japanese benkan.
+In external form, they are characterized by chains that hide the emperor's face.

 Design

 Crowns in Europe during the Middle Ages varied in design:

 During the Middle Ages the crowns worn by English kings had been described as both closed (or arched) and open designs.
 This was in contrast with kings of France who always wore an open crown.
 However, there is academic debate on how often closed crowns were used in England during this period, as the first unequivocal use of the closed crown was by Henry IV of England at his coronation on 13 October 1399.
 However his effigy on his tomb in Canterbury Cathedral wears an open crown, so the link in England between the style of the crown and its representation as that worn by a king and an emperor was not established.
 The use of a closed crown may have been adopted by the English as a way of distinguishing the English crown from the French crown, but it also had other meanings to some.
 For example, Henry V of England wore a helmet-crown of the arched type at the Battle of Agincourt which the French knight St. Remy commented was "like the imperial crown".

 The association of the closed crown with imperial crowns was already established in Continental Europe by the late 14th century, for example the florins minted for Charles IV, Holy Roman Emperor) sometimes show him with a closed crown (though on the commoner variety, the crown is open).
 A miniature picture in the Chronica Aulae Regiae written in the great abbey outside Prague depicts his mother Elizabeth, a queen of Bohemia, wearing an open crown, while his two wives, who had imperial titles, have closed ones.

 During the machinations that surrounded the introduction of the imperial crown under Henry VIII (see the section below Legal usage), the closed crown, became associated as a symbolic representation of the English Crown as an imperial crown, and has remained so until this day.